nats-io/nats-architecture-and-design/adr/ADR-50.md

 ### Server Behavior Design

-* The server will limit the `Nats-Fast-Batch-Id` to 64 characters and respond with an error Pub Ack if it's too long
+* The server will limit the `uuid` to 64 characters and respond with an error Pub Ack if it's too long
 * Server will reject messages for which the batch is unknown with an error Pub Ack
-* Server will reject values for `Nats-Batch-Gap` that is not `ok` or `fail`, absent means `fail`
+* Server will reject values for `gap` that is not `ok` or `fail`
 * If messages in a batch are received and any gap is detected an ack will be sent back indicating the gap and optionally abandon the batch based on the gap configuration
 * Check properties like `ExpectedLastSeq` are handled as normal to be fully compatible with `Publish` and `PublishAsync`.
 Fast batch publishing changes the API through control headers, but per-message content can remain the same.
 This allows to swap between publish implementations as needed.
 * Abandon, without error reply, anywhere a batch that has not had messages for 10 seconds, an advisory will be raised on abandonment in this case